German support for Israel in the Gaza war: Changes in legislation

 In December 2023, the state of Saxony-Anhalt amended its laws on citizenship applications, requiring all those living in the state to sign a document that they "recognise Israel’s right to exist and condemn any efforts directed against the existence of the State of Israel."
 In 2024, the federal government amended its law on citizenship to add questions about the right of the State of Israel to exist in the mandatory test to gain citizenship.

 In June 2024, the federal government passed a law requiring all projects applying for public grants to adopt the IHRA definition of antisemitism, recognise the right of the State of Israel to exist, and not participate in the Boycott, Divestment, Sanctions movement.

 Political parties and organisations

 Political parties

 Left-wing party Die Linke has faced significant internal turmoil over its stance on the Gaza war.
 Former Die Linke MP Christine Buchholz has accused the party of "failing to adequately respond to one of the central political conflicts – the protests against the war in Gaza and the ongoing disenfranchisement and dehumanisation of Palestinians by the State of Israel, with the German government at its side."

 Organisations

 In August 2023, the Heinrich Böll Foundation (HBS) announced that Jewish-American author Masha Gessen was the winner of the Hannah Arendt Prize for Political Thought.
-In December 2023, days before the award was due to be presented, the HBS said it was withdrawing its support because it objected to an essay by Gessen on Israel's war in Gaza, published in The New Yorker on 9 December.
+In December 2023, days before the award was due to be presented, the HBS said it was withdrawing its support because it objected to an essay by Gessen on Israel's war in Gaza, published in The New Yorker on 9 December, which compared Gaza to Nazi-era Jewish ghettos.